scsfdev/TestReadOnOff/README.md

   4. BASIC SETTING >> OPERATION >> Make sure "Scanning Completion Command" is set to "READOFF".

 If you want to prevent double scan on same code more than one time, remember to set "BASIC SETTING >> OPERATION >> Double-read prevention time" to higher value.

+QB Setting Software download link from DENSO WAVE: https://www.denso-wave.com/en/adcd/download/category/soft-driver/qb/QBSetting.html
+You need to have account with one QB30 series Serial Number registered under your account to have access to above download link.